samdzie/497s-project/template/README.md

     listed under the "NAMES" column.
 It is usually in the form of two random words (e.g., exciting_wright, fervent_nightingale).

-### Initializing a SQLAlchemy database
-If your service contains a SQLAlchemy database, its tables must first be created before any work can be done with them.
-Assuming the database is assigned to variable `db` in Python module `app.py`, run the following commands to create the tables.

-1. Run `docker container ls` to find the name of your container.
-    - It is listed under the column "NAMES" and is usually in the form of two random words (e.g., exciting_wright, fervent_nightingale).
-2. Run `docker exec -it [NAME] python`
-3. From the Python shell, run `from app import db`
-4. Run `db.create_all()`

 [1]: https://pypi.org/project/pipenv/
 [2]: https://www.docker.com/